Bed Bugs in Hotels, Florida: How to Protect Yourself Before They Follow You Home

 When you enter your hotel room, keep your bags off the bed.
 Use a luggage rack or a tile floor while inspecting.

 Start with the bed.
-Pull back sheets and check mattress seams and box springs.
+Pull back sheets and check mattress seams and box Summers.
 Look for apple-seed-size bugs, dark droppings, shed skins, or reddish stains.

 Next, check the headboard, bed frame, and nightstands.
 Focus on cracks and seams in wood and fabric.
 Bed bugs may leave a faint musty odor.
 If you spot any signs, please notify the front desk and request a new room that is far from the original one.